lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 The first three models can express the same class of functions.
 Alonzo Church's thesis explains that they compute all computable functions.

-When folks say a programming language is **Turing complete**, they mean that any computable function can be written in this language.
+So, all algorithms can be simulated by a Turing Machine – or anything that is proven to be as powerful – and when folks say a programming language is **Turing complete**, they mean that any computable function can be written in this language.

 Note that a model of computation is not something to be necessarily viewed as a programming language.
 It is rather a more fundamental and